grafana/xk6-disruptor/README.md

 Http faults affect the response received from an http server.

 The http faults are described by the following attributes:
+- port: port on which the requests will be intercepted
 - average_delay: average delay added to requests in milliseconds (default `0ms`)
 - delay_variation: variation in the injected delay in milliseconds (default `0ms`)
 - error_rate: rate of requests that will return an error, represented as a float in the range `0.0` to `1.0` (default `0.0`)